explorable-viz/esop2025/author-response/response.md

 ### R2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)

-Reviewer A asks whether we could formulate a correctness theorem for the DDG (analogous to Theorem 3.11 in the prior work), relating it to the big-step evaluation in 4 and/or graph operators in 3.
+Reviewer A asks whether we could formulate a correctness theorem for the DDG (analogous to Theorem 3.11 in the POPL 2022 work), relating it to the big-step evaluation in 4 and/or graph operators in 3.
 Reviewer B asks whether there might be a soundness theorem that indicates that the graph is properly constructed.

-In the prior work, a theorem stated that if a computation evaluated to a trace, then the forwards and backwards analysis over that trace yield a Galois connection between "selections" on the original program and selections on the output.
+In the POPL 2022 paper, a theorem stated that if a computation evaluated to a trace, then the forwards and backwards analysis over that trace yield a Galois connection between "selections" on the original program and selections on the output.
 In the present paper, there is a similar result for graphs but nothing that relates this directly to the original program.
 Mediating between these two formulations (from program to graph and